Not to deny, but swimming pools are a great addition to the backyard of any property.

 2. Fill Up The Pool With Water

-After you’ve cleaned the cover, it’s time to fill water into the pool.
+After you’ve cleaned the cover, it’s time to fill the pool with water.
 Since pools require large volumes of water, make sure you have sufficient water to fill the pool.

 3. Add Chemicals Into The Pool

-Next, we come to the most important part of prepping the pool — adding chemicals.
+Next, we come to the most essential part of prepping the pool — adding chemicals.
 Your pool was untouched for about four to five months.
 Hence, the water isn’t safe for your health.
-And that’s why, before diving in, you must add chemicals to ensure there aren’t any nasties sitting inside.
+And that’s why, before diving in, you must add chemicals to ensure no nasties are sitting inside.

 4. Shock Treatment